zalando-incubator/es-operator/README.md

 ## How it scales

-The operator will collect the median CPU consumption of all pods every 60 seconds.
+The operator will collect the median CPU consumption from all Pods of the EDS every 60 seconds.
 Based on the data it will decide if scale-up or scale-down is necessary.
 For this to happen all samples within the given period need to meet the configured scaling threshold.